clarkok/screeps-clarkok-bot/03-room-layout.md

 ![The Typical Room Layout](image/typical-layout.png)

 As you can see in the above image, the clarkok bot is using a flexible room layout.
-In the layout procedure, the bot will try every possible location for the spawn cluster, and for each attempt, place down the lab cluster, calculate the roads to the sources / controller / mineral and the lab cluster, generate the extensions and towers in a dynamic manner, and then use the min-cut algorithm to place the ramparts.
-And from all those attempts, we choose the solution with minimum ramparts, and if multiple solutions use the same number of ramparts, we choose the one with smallest number of roads from spawn cluster to sources and controllers.
+In the layout procedure, the bot will try every possible locations for the spawn cluster.
+And, for each attempt, 1) place down the lab cluster, 2) calculate the roads from the spawn cluster to a few important locations, 3) generate the extensions and towers in a dynamic manner, and 4) use a weight min-cut algorithm to place the ramparts.
+And from all those attempts, we choose the one with highest room score, described in [Room Score and Auto Expansion](04-room-score-and-auto-expansion.md).

-The planner is written in generators, and the execution is split into multiple ticks (often in hundreds or even thousands of ticks), and executed by the room score federal level state machine ahead of room claiming, except for the first room after a respawn.
+The planner is written in generators, and the execution is split into multiple ticks (often in hundreds or even thousands of ticks).
+It is executed by the room score federal level state machine ahead of room claiming, except for the first room after a respawn.
 As for the first room, we skip the rampart generation as it is the most time-consuming part, to save us precious start up ticks.